yuhr/routets/README.md

 }
 ```

 That's it!
-You can now create a route with it:
+You can now create a route using it, e.g. with the filename being `.route.tsx`:

 ```typescript
 import RouteReact from "./RouteReact.ts"